Applies to: All Nerdio For Azure (NFA) customers

 Click "Shut down desktop" option to shut down each users' desktop.
 Let us start with the first user -Andy IT Admin.
 Click "Confirm" button:

-Note: All VDI users have "Shut down desktop" option under "Generate RDP file" menu.
+Note: All VDI/personal desktop users have "Shut down desktop" option under "Generate RDP file" menu.
 So make sure you explicitly shut down desktops for all VDI users.
 If a user is a RDS desktop user, then shutting down RDSH server on "Manage Servers" page automatically shuts down their desktop.